stijn-dejongh/lovecraft_public_domain/raw_converts/p.md

 around me to waken me ere the Inutos steal up the pass behind the peak Noton and take the citadel by surprise; but these creatures are daemons, for they laugh at me and tell me I am not dreaming.
 They mock me whilst I sleep, and whilst the squat yellow foe may be creeping silently upon us.
-I have failed in my duty and betrayed the marble city of Olatho&euml;; I have proven false to Alos, my friend and commander.
+I have failed in my duty and betrayed the marble city of Olathoë; I have proven false to Alos, my friend and commander.
 But still these shadows of my dream deride me.
-They say there is no land of Lomar, save in my nocturnal imaginings; that in those realms where the Pole Star shines high and red Aldebaran crawls low around the horizon, there has been naught save ice and snow for thousands of years, and never a man save squat yellow creatures, blighted by the cold, whom they call &ldquo;Esquimaux&rdquo;.
+They say there is no land of Lomar, save in my nocturnal imaginings; that in those realms where the Pole Star shines high and red Aldebaran crawls low around the horizon, there has been naught save ice and snow for thousands of years, and never a man save squat yellow creatures, blighted by the cold, whom they call  "Esquimaux ".

   And as I writhe in my guilty agony, frantic to save the city whose peril every moment grows, and vainly striving to shake off this unnatural dream of a house of stone and